 In 2023, the TOE stepped up its support to the SCC.
-It developed and conducted a tailored and interactive scenario-based training (iii) providing capacity building and technical advice to ordinary for the investigative judges, based on the CAR context and the criminal courts, including in support of ongoing proceedings with unique challenges facing the SCC.
-As requested by the magistrates, charges of CRSV and ongoing emblematic cases; (iv) providing the training focused on interview techniques when engaging capacity building support to the SCC, notably to the police unit of with CRSV victims.
-It was delivered by a senior international the SCC; and (v) contributing to legislative reform initiatives, such trial lawyer and former prosecutor, in collaboration with the as the revision of the criminal code to include provisions related Justice and Correction Section of MINUSCA.
-The international to CRSV. expert played a crucial role in fostering substantive discussions and facilitating peer to peer exchanges of experiences with and These initiatives will require dedicated funds for the TOE to launch among the investigative judges, which was vividly endorsed by the next phase of its CAR project, which has expired.
-Without the identification of dedicated project funds, the TOE will not be able to the participants who have since requested additional trainings.
-Further engagement to support the enhancement of the capacity continue to support national initiatives and priorities, jeopardizing of SCC magistrates and police officers in cases involving charges the progress achieved so far by the CAR judicial institutions. of CRSV has been requested and will be implemented if additional funds are received.
+It developed and conducted a tailored and interactive scenario-based training for the investigative judges, based on the CAR context and the unique challenges facing the SCC.
+As requested by the magistrates, the training focused on interview techniques when engaging with CRSV victims.
+It was delivered by a senior international trial lawyer and former prosecutor, in collaboration with the Justice and Correction Section of MINUSCA.
+The international expert played a crucial role in fostering substantive discussions and facilitating peer to peer exchanges of experiences with and among the investigative judges, which was vividly endorsed by the participants who have since requested additional trainings.
+Further engagement to support the enhancement of the capacity of SCC magistrates and police officers in cases involving charges of CRSV has been requested and will be implemented if additional funds are received.